mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm/README.md

 Once you gain an understanding of the API, consider the following

 - Take on the optional steps to prepare and manipulate your own data source rather than the sample.
-- Play with Realms Rules system, and change how different accounts see your Chart.
+- Play with App Services Rules system, and change how different accounts see your Chart.
 - Think whether an authenticated chart is the feature you're after.
 If you're simply looking for a way to show off your data, [unauthenticated embedding](https://github.com/mongodb-js/charts-embed-sdk/tree/master/examples/charts/unauthenticated) simplifies the workflow even further.

 Happy Charting! 🚀 📈